 In a branch

 You need to provide your bank with the following details:

 |The start date||The destination sort code|

 |How often the payment is made||The destination account name|

 Contact your bank or log in to your online banking if you need to cancel a standing order or amend its:

+The Current Account Switching Service arranges for all your direct debits and standing orders to be automatically moved to your new account if you decide to switch.
 This means all your payments can continue from your new account without you needing to change them yourself.